Identification friend or foe: Early concepts

-It had been suspected this system would be of little use in practice.
-When that turned out to be the case, the RAF turned to an entirely different system that was also being planned.
+It had been suspected from the start this system would be of little use in practice.
+When that turned out to be the case, the RAF turned to an entirely different system that had also been planned.
 This consisted of a set of tracking stations using HF/DF radio direction finders.
-Their aircraft radios were modified to send out a 1 kHz tone for 14 seconds every minute, allowing the stations ample time to measure the aircraft's bearing.
+The aircraft voice communications radios were modified to send out a 1 kHz tone for 14 seconds every minute, allowing the stations ample time to measure the aircraft's bearing.
 Several such stations were assigned to each "sector" of the air defence system, and sent their measurements to a plotting station at sector headquarters, who used triangulation to determine the aircraft's location.
-Known as "pip-squeak", the system worked, but was labour-intensive and did not display its information directly to the radar operators.
+Known as "pip-squeak", the system worked, but was labour-intensive and did not display its information directly to the radar operators, the information had to be forwarded to them over the telephone.
 A system that worked directly with the radar was clearly desirable.

 IFF Mark II

 The first active IFF transponder (transmitter/responder) was the IFF Mark I which was used experimentally in 1939.
 This used a regenerative receiver, which fed a small amount of the amplified output back into the input, strongly amplifying even small signals as long as they were of a single frequency (like Morse code, but unlike voice transmissions).
 They were tuned to the signal from the CH radar (20–30 MHz), amplifying it so strongly that it was broadcast back out the aircraft's antenna.
 Since the signal was received at the same time as the original reflection of the CH signal, the result was a lengthened "blip" on the CH display which was easily identifiable.
 In testing, it was found that the unit would often overpower the radar or produce too little signal to be seen, and at the same time, new radars were being introduced using new frequencies.

 Instead of putting Mark I into production, a new IFF Mark II was introduced in early 1940.
 Mark II had a series of separate tuners inside tuned to different radar bands that it stepped through using a motorized switch, while an automatic gain control solved the problem of it sending out too much signal.
 Mark II was technically complete as the war began, but a lack of sets meant it was not available in quantity and only a small number of RAF aircraft carried it by the time of the Battle of Britain.
 Pip-squeak was kept in operation during this period, but as the Battle ended, IFF Mark II was quickly put into full operation.
 Pip-squeak was still used for areas over land where CH did not cover, as well as an emergency guidance system.